The Hero With A Thousand Faces

 DR. MARTIN LUTHER KING JR. ~~~ BOUDICA ~~~ MARTIN LUTHER ~~~ JOAN OF ARC ~~~ NELSON MANDELA ~~~ HELEN KELLER ~~~ MAHATMA GANDHI ~~~ ROSA PARKS ~~~ OLAUDAH EQUIANO ~~~ J. K. ROWLING ~~~ JESSE OWENS ~~~ FLORENCE NIGHTINGALE ~~~ ISAAC NEWTON ~~~ MARIE CURIE ~~~ GALILEO GALILEI ~~~ SUSAN B. ANTHONY ~~~ MALCOLM X ~~~ ELEANOR ROOSEVELT ~~~ EDWARD SNOWDEN ~~~ RACHEL CARSON ~~~ FREDERICK DOUGLASS ~~~ HARRIET TUBMAN ~~~ JESUS

-5 thoughts on “The Hero With A Thousand Faces
+5 replies to “The Hero With A Thousand Faces

 Looking forward to your thoughts